jro31/jethro-codes/_articles/projects/meals-of-change.md

 end
 ```

-The methods `[:get, :post, :put, :patch, :delete, :options, :head]` are all the methods which I could call from the front-end (so basically white-listing every possible method for the given URL). `credentials: true` is what allows you to pass your cookie (created below) between the front-end and the back-end.
+The methods `[:get, :post, :put, :patch, :delete, :options, :head]` are all the methods which I could call from the front-end. `credentials: true` is what allows you to pass your cookie (created below) between the front-end and the back-end.

-Next we need to define our cookie, and we do that in _'session_store.rb'_.
+Next I needed to define the cookie, and did this in _'session_store.rb'_.

 ```rb
 # config/initializers/session_store.rb